OCHA-DAP/pa-anticipatory-action/analyses/malawi/flooding_trigger/01_mwi_rco_events.md

         print(f'Not a string or datetime.date: {date}')
 ```

 Aggregate events to the district level and separate by district.
+We want to aggregate by district in this case to keep a standard unit of analysis with other reference impact datasets.
 We also need to merge together events that are within 2 months of each other.
 This aggregation and merging introduces potential inaccuracies as we are likely merging together some events within the same district but in separate TAs.

 ```python
 df_rco_grouped = (